The Franchise Disclosure Document (FDD)

 Under a Business Format Franchise, the type of franchising most identifiable to the average person, the franchise relationship generally includes the entire business format and not simply the franchisor’s trade name, products and services.Under a Business Format Franchise the franchise system generally provides operating manuals, training, brand standards, quality control, a marketing strategy, etc.

-Pre-Sale Disclosure and the Franchise Disclosure Document
+Pre-Sale Disclosure Document

 The Franchise Rule requires that franchisors provide to prospective franchises the presale disclosure document (the “FDD”) to prospective franchisees necessary for them to make an informed decision prior to entering into a franchise relationship.
 According to the FTC, the Franchise Rule is “designed to enable potential franchisees to protect themselves before investing by providing them with information essential to an assessment of the potential risks and benefits, to meaningful comparisons with other investments, and to further investigation of the franchise opportunity.”